 Then, we rewrite the gauged canonical Hamiltonian, using the variables with length dimension as,

-As same as torus model, $\lambda'$ and $\kappa'$ can be interpreted as two large extra dimensions which are added to the phase-space.
+As same as torus model, $\lambda'$ and $\kappa'$ can be interpreted as two extra dimensions which are added to the phase-space.

-We see that the constrained structure for a free particle on the 3-torus is similar to the torus.
+We see that the constrained structure for a free particle on 3-torus is similar to the torus.
 Thus, its Poisson structure and Dirac brackets are somehow similar.
 One can obtain non-vanishing Dirac brackets of this model, using \eqref{Dirac brackets}.
-Also, we can check the effect of the 3-torus topology on Dirac brackets by expanding the Poisson brackets of the gauged model with respect to the ratios of radiuses of the torus, considering both $ \check\varsigma_{1} \rightarrow 0 $ and $ \check\varsigma_{2} \rightarrow 0 $.
+Also, we can check the effect of 3-torus topology on Dirac brackets by expanding the Poisson brackets of the gauged model with respect to the ratio of radii of the torus, considering both $ \check\varsigma_{1} \rightarrow 0 $ and $ \check\varsigma_{2} \rightarrow 0 $.

-Like the torus model, we see that these Dirac brackets do not have the common canonical structure (See \ref{App B}).
-Thus, we can interpret such deformations from canonical structure as the effect of topology on the Poisson structure of particle living on a 3-torus.
+Like torus model, we see that these Dirac brackets do not have the common canonical structure (See Appendix \ref{App B}).
+Thus, we can interpret such deformations from canonical structure as the effect of topology on the Poisson structure of a particle living on a 3-torus.
 Also, we can extract some phenomenology from these equations to check non-commutativity structure of the space.